Flightless cormorant: Conservation

 These cormorants evolved on an island habitat that was free of predators.
 Having no enemies, taking its food primarily through diving along the food-rich shorelines, and not needing to travel to breeding grounds, the bird eventually became flightless.
 Indeed, wings trapping air among flight feathers are likely to have been a disadvantage to the cormorants which dive from the surface.
 However, since their discovery by man, the islands have not remained free of predators: cats, dogs, and pigs have been introduced to the islands over the years.
 In addition, these birds have no fear of humans and can easily be approached and picked up.

 In the past, introduced feral dogs were a great threat to the species on Isabela, but they have since been eradicated from the island.
 Future introduction of rats or cats to Fernandina is a huge potential threat to the species.
 Fishing with nets poses a current threat to the species; this not only reduces the availability of the cormorant's food, but also often results in birds becoming caught in the nets and killed.

 Seasonal cold water has shaped the breeding strategy of flightless cormorants.
 A rise of several degrees of sea surface temperature during the breeding season or persisting throughout the breeding season (i.e. during ENSO events) results in low breeding success.
 ENSO events appears to have increased in frequency and severity in recent decades, possibly associated with climate change.
 A large oil spill would pose a threat.
 However, although the flightless cormorant population is small and its range limited, the ability of the species to breed quickly can allow it to recover from disasters as long as the population remains above a critical level.

 The flightless cormorant is one of the world's rarest birds.
 A survey carried out by the Charles Darwin Research Station in 2004 indicated that the species has a population of about 1,500 individuals.
 In 2009, BirdLife International set the number of individuals of the flightless cormorant at only 900 individuals, although a more recent estimate in 2011 was 1679 individuals.
 It was formerly classified as Endangered by the IUCN, but recent research shows that it is not as rare as previously believed and that its population has stabilized.
 Consequently, it was downlisted to Vulnerable in 2011.

-All populations of this species are found within the Galapagos National Park and Marine Reserve; furthermore, the archipelago was designated as a World Heritage Site in 1978.
+All populations of this species are found within the Galápagos National Park and Marine Reserve; furthermore, the archipelago was designated as a World Heritage Site in 1978.
 The Charles Darwin Research Station has monitored the species regularly to keep track of fluctuations in numbers over time.
 Conservation proposals include the continuation of annual monitoring programs, restriction on human visitation within the species range, and the prevention of fishing with nets in the bird's foraging range.